ZacharyLain/RockwellDBConn/README.md

 # RockwellDBConn
 We needed something to communicate between a SQL Server DB and a Rockwell PLC.
 This is a test to look at that.

+## Python must be installed to use this script

 ## Getting Started
 To start, install the following dependencies:
 ```